 Retail price in the Netherlands: 19.950 euro

 Meridian DACs were usually assigned a number such as 606, 563 and 818.
 Now meet the Ultra DAC.
-Purely on appearance it is hard to see the differences with the 818 but soundwise it is immediately clear that this DAC deserves more than just another number.
-Also see my review in the october 2016 edition of Dutch hifi magazine HVT
+Purely on appearance, it is hard to see the differences with the 818 but soundwise it is immediately clear that this DAC deserves more than just another number.
+Also see my review in the October 2016 edition of Dutch hifi magazine HVT

-The Meridian 818 is categorised by Meridian as an Audio Core and that has to do with its multitude of connections through which it can fulfill the function of a central control unit.
+The Meridian 818 is categorized by Meridian as an Audio Core and that has to do with its multitude of connections through which it can fulfill the function of a central control unit.
 With the Ultra DAC Meridian are focusing purely on its qualities as a DA converter.
-Aside from the lack of analogue inputs however the Ultra DAC offers much the same facilities as the 818.
+Aside from the lack of analog inputs however the Ultra DAC offers much the same facilities as the 818.

 The sound and performance of an audio component are always more interesting to me than its technical specifications.
 All the specs can be found on meridian-audio.com and therefore I will only outline the main aspects here.

 The Ultra DAC offers a nicely complete collection of digital inputs: 1x USB 2.0, 2 x AES / EBU, 2x BNC, 2x Coax, 2x Toslink and 1x Ethernet Sooloos Speaker Link.
 The DAC decodes PCM signals to 24 bit 384kHz and can handle a multitude of different formats such as DXD, DSD64 and DSD128 (DoP) and of course MQA.
-The conversion is of the now familiar Apodising type but with a few important twists.
+The conversion is of the now-familiar Apodising type but with a few important twists.
 DSD is decoded by means of a multi-bit modulator that according to the manufacturer enables shorter impulse times than with conventional DSD decoding.
-Hierarchical Converter Technology applies multiple converters to allow for the increase of information in the time domain, and is said to reduce distortion.
+Hierarchical Converter Technology applies multiple converters to allow for the increase of information in the time domain and is said to reduce distortion.
 The output stage, previously implemented on a single circuit board, is now divided into a separate mono board per channel and the Ultra DAC also has a separate clock card which in combination with FIFO buffering should ensure the lowest possible jitter.
 The analog signal is available in both RCA and XLR and you can tune the sound to your personal preference by means of three different upsampling DSP filters (long, medium and short).
 Finally, the Ultra DAC is the preferred candidate to highlight the benefits of MQA.